jmlee8939/LeNet-5_1998_pytorch/README.md

 There are some details of model which can be easy to missed.
 Because those are not used in the recent convolutional models.

 ### 1. activation function
-  - According to [1], LeNet-5 use modified hyperbolic tangent function.
+  - According to [1], LeNet-5 use scaled hyperbolic tangent function in order to prevent gradient vanishing problem.
+$f(a) = $